gravitational/teleport/rfd/0164-scoped-rbac.md

 ### K8s access to specific clusters

-Teleport can autodiscover clusters echo and bravo with namespaces default and prod, creating the following resource group hierarchy:
+Teleport can autodiscover clusters `echo` and `bravo` with namespaces `default` and `prod`, creating the following resource group hierarchy:

 ```
-/k8s/namespaces/prod/bravo
-/k8s/namespaces/prod/echo

-/k8s/namespaces/default/bravo
-/k8s/namespaces/default/echo
+/k8s/bravo
+/k8s/echo
 ```

-Note that here we have set namespaces, and not cluster names as the root of the resource hierarchy, so we can group different cluster names by namespace.

 We can then use this hierarchy to create access lists specifying access to default namespace in any cluster: